gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Gradle console output changes

 The plain console mode now formats output consistently with the rich console, which means that the output format has changed.
+For example:

+- Output produced by a task is now grouped together, even when tasks execute in parallel.
+- Task execution headers are printed with a `> Task ` prefix.
+- All output produced during build execution is written to the standard output file handle (including messages written to `System.err`).

 This may break tools that scrape details from the console output.

 ### Changes to native compilation, linking and installation tasks